lobophf/lobophf/README.md

 I'm passionate about computing and science, as well as an aspiring web developer.

 - :seedling: I’m currently learning everything :smiley:
-- :octocat: I'm looking contribute to Open Source projecs
+- :octocat: I'm looking contribute to Open Source projects
 - :earth_americas: I speak Portuguese and a little bit of English
 - :mortar_board: I'm a physicist and researcher